hSDM.siteocc.iCAR.RdThe hSDM.siteocc.iCAR function can be used to model

 c(neighbors of entity 1, neighbors of entity 2, ... , neighbors of

 the last entity).
-Length of the neighbors
+Length of the neighbors vector should be

-equal to sum(n.neighbors)
+equal to sum(n.neighbors).

 An optional data frame in which to look for variables with which to predict.
 If NULL, the observations are used.